New School MFA Creative Writing Program thesis readings recordings

 Historical note

 The New School established a Master's in Fine Arts (MFA) in Creative Writing in 1996, after six decades of offering non-credit writing workshops.
-The Graduate Writing Program, as it was called in literature produced by The New School, was situated in the Schools of Public Engagement, formerly known as the Adult Division, the "founding" division of the New School for Social Research as it was conceived in 1919.
+The Graduate Writing Program, as it was called in promotional material distributed by The New School, was situated in the Schools of Public Engagement, formerly known as the Adult Division, the "founding" division of the New School for Social Research as it was conceived in 1919.
+As of 2025, the program offers four concentrations: fiction, non-fiction, poetry, and writing for children.

 Arrangement